YoKummy/IoT-project/README.md

 ### FIRST!
 You need a box and some component
 ![Alt text](images/IMG_2330.jpg)
+Bread board is optional if you want to add some button or led or other component.
 ### Boom, box finished!
 ![Alt text](images/IMG_2341.jpg)
 ### Put your whole component into it